 Benefit Changes for 2017:

-The following changes have been recommended to the
+The following changes were approved by the

-administrator for our self-insured health benefits program.
+administrator for our self-insured health benefits program from Cigna to

 Through Anthem's network, ISU employees will have access to a broad base

 of healthcare providers at a significant discount.
 Under the new

 plan, hospitalization and outpatient surgeries will now fall under the

 umbrella of the deductible.
 Copays, Deductibles and Out of Pocket

 Maximums will remain the same.
 The University has added three